 Is there an minimum age requirement to participate?

-Registered Runners must be 12 years old by the date of the event.
-Walkers of any age may participate, but those under the age of 18 must be accompanied by an adult.
+Runners and walkers of any age may participate, but those under the age of 18 must be accompanied by an adult.
+Junior Cadets are children ages 8 to 13 and must be accompanied by an adult.

 Can I register to volunteer?

 Yes, we'd love your help.
 Click here for more information about volunteering for the event.

 How do I find a participant’s personal fundraising webpage?

 Click on Donate, and search by their first or last name.
 Try entering just the first few letters of the participant’s name to get more search results, or just the last name.